aidanshands/Pcinnamomi-Population-Genomics/README.md

 ## Read Mapping & BAM Processing

 Reads were mapped to _P. cinnamomi_ isolate 2113 (Shands et al., 2023) (GenBank:XXXXX) using BWA-mem v.
-0.7.17 (Li 2013) with the following settings: -M, -R, -t 64.
+0.7.17 (Li 2013).
 The respective BWA-mem output was piped into samtools (Li et al., 2009) and the respective BAM files were sorted by position for samtools flagstats.
 Next, the BAM files were sorted by name for samtools fixmate and the respective output sorted by position and marked for duplicates using samtools mkdup.
 These respective BAM files served as the input for variant calling.

 **Mapping**